Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-The MPLS dataplane (SR-MPLS) is specified in \cite{id-segment-routing-mpls}.
+The MPLS data plane (SR-MPLS) is specified in \cite{id-segment-routing-mpls}.
 For SR-MPLS, Segment Routing does not require any change to the MPLS forwarding plane.
 An SR Policy is instantiated through the MPLS Label Stack: the Segment IDs (SIDs) of a Segment List are inserted as MPLS Labels.
 The classical forwarding functions available for MPLS networks allow implementing the SR operations.
-The PUSH operation corresponds to the Label Push function, i.e. pushing one or more labels on top of an incoming packet and then sending it out of a particular outgoing interface.
+The PUSH operation corresponds to the Label Push function, i.e. pushing an MPLS label on a packet.
 The NEXT operation corresponds to the Label Pop function, i.e. removing the topmost label.
-The CONTINUE operation corresponds to Label Swap function, i.e. removing the incoming label and inserting an outgoing one.
-The encapsulation of an IP packet into a SR-MPLS packet is performed at the edge of an SR-MPLS domain if the destination address of the packet matches a pre-configured Forwarding Equivalent Class (FEC) associated with a specific SR Policy.
+The CONTINUE operation corresponds to the Label Swap function, i.e. associating an incoming label with an outgoing interface and outgoing label and forwarding the packet on the outgoing interface.
+The encapsulation of an IP packet into an SR-MPLS packet is performed at the edge of an SR-MPLS domain, reusing the MPLS Forwarding Equivalent Class (FEC) concept.
+A Forwarding Equivalent Class (FEC) can be associated with an SR Policy.

+The mapping of Segments to MPLS Labels (SIDs) is a critical process in the SR-MPLS data plane.
+In general cases, different routers in the SR domain could have different available ranges of labels to be used for Segment Routing.
+Therefore, each router can advertise its own available label space to be used for Global Segments called \textit{SRGB - Segment Routing Global Block} (in general, this label space can even be composed of a set of non-contiguous blocks).
+For this reason, in the SR domain Global Segments are identified by an index, which has to be re-mapped into a label, taking into account the node that will process the label.
+This methodology has been also covered by the patent \cite{US9559954B2} and defines the following.